BayAreaMetro/TM1_2015_Base_Network/trn/transit_fares/readme.md

 ## Transit Fares

 Transit fares are defined by operator and mode.
-The initial basic fare for each mode is shown on the following table
+The initial basic fare for each mode is shown on the following table.

+For rail and ferries, the basic fare is the one-way fare between stations/terminals.
+See [MODES_&amp;_FARES_2016.xls](MODES_&amp;_FARES_2016.xls) for the basic fare by mode and the fare to transfer between modes (including the conversion of the fares to 2000 dollars).

 | Service Modes   | Mode        | Operator  |   Basic Fare |   |
 |-----------------|-------------|-------------|----|------|